TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 13/Proverbs 13.25.md

 ---

-The righteous eateth to the satisfying of his soul; But the belly of the wicked shall want.
+The righteous one eats to the satisfying of his soul, but the belly of the wicked goes hungry.